hpcuantwerpen/UAntwerpen-modules/docs/modules_calcua_and_clusterarch.md

 What the module does:

--   Declare itself a sticky module from the family `CalcUA_clusterarch`.
+-   Declare itself a sticky module from the family `ClusterMod_clusterarch`.

 -   Check location for the user stack via EBU_USER_PREFIX or the default, turn off by setting EBU_USER_PREFIX to an empty value.
 The default location is $VSC_DATA/EasyBuild